Red magazine features our live cultures for anxiety

 Helen's piece discusses weight management and the microbiota, and quotes numerous health - and particularly gut health - specialists, including Dr Raphael Kellman, who tells Red, 'I really believe the microbiome is the missing piece of why we're gaining weight and struggling to lose it in the modern world.'
 Fascinating, eh!
 We've written about the connection between gut bacteria and weight management on the blog before - last year Jacob looked at research suggesting that gut bacteria could be taken from slim people, and given to overweight people in order to help them to lose weight.

 The piece goes on to describe foods recommended to encourage a healthy gut, for example eating more vegetables; thought to help increase the body's good bacteria levels in the gut.
-Overall a fantastic write up on gut bacteria, the fact that it is more important than you think, and how you can use this knowledge and apply it in your every day life - by taking a probiotic supplement, or simply by making good choices with your eating habits.
+Overall a fantastic write up on gut bacteria, the fact that it is more important than you think, and how you can use this knowledge and apply it in your every day life - by taking a live culture supplement, or simply by making good choices with your eating habits.
 So I'd say, pick up your copy of Red magazine this month!

 For every day is our general daily supplement, containing 5 billion high quality strains of live cultures per daily dose.
-Find out more by clicking on the image above.